 Revenue generated from rates forms a significant percentage of the revenue basket for the Municipality.
 Rates and service charge revenues comprise more than two thirds of the total revenue mix.
 In the 2023/24 financial year, revenue from rates and services charges totalled R88, 7 million.
 This stabilises at R93 million and R97.4 million in the respective financial years of the MTREF.
+For property rates the municipality have considered the actual collection for a month which is 3,9 million, in addition the municipality have appointed the debt collector to assist with collection and municipality anticipate improvement on collection.
+The municipality also have an approved revenue enhancement strategy which is in implementation.

-Operating grants and transfers totals R382,3 million in the 2023/24 financial year and steadily increases to R395 million by 2025/26.
+Operating grants and transfers totals R385,9 million in the 2023/24 financial year and steadily increases to R399 million by 2025/26.